-The Carl B. & Florence E. King Foundation High School Summer Program in Biomedical Sciences at the School of Health Professions is a seven-week research program for college-bound students graduating from Texas High Schools in Spring 2014.
+The Carl B. & Florence E. King Foundation High School Summer Program in Biomedical Sciences at the School of Health Professions is a seven-week research program for college-bound students graduating from Texas high schools.

 |Why the King Foundation Summer Program?||Enables participants to master Advanced Diagnostic|

 and Therapeutic Laboratory techniques and explore